seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 *Enter HORATIO and MARCELLUS*

 **MARCELLUS**
-How is't, my noble lord?
+How is't, my noble lord? /

 **HORATIO**
-What news, my lord?
+/ What news, my lord?

 **HAMLET**
-O, wonderful!
+O, wonderful! /

 **HORATIO**
-Good my lord, tell it.
+/ Good my lord, tell it.

 **HAMLET**
 No; you'll reveal it.

 **HORATIO**
-Not I, my lord, by heaven.
+Not I, my lord, by heaven. /

 **MARCELLUS**
-Nor I, my lord.
+/ Nor I, my lord.

 **HAMLET**
 How say you, then; would heart of man once think it?
-But you'll be secret?
+But you'll be secret? /

-**HORATIO** **MARCELLUS**
+**HORATIO & MARCELLUS**
-Ay, by heaven, my lord.
+/ Ay, by heaven, my lord.

 **HAMLET**
 There's ne'er a villain dwelling in all Denmark